bribes/get-browser/README.md

 ```

 ## Cloudflare Worker API
 I set up a cloudflare worker for this if someone wants to use this as an API.
+If using server side put user agent taken from user as user agent sending to API.

 https://get-browser.faav.tk/